stroxler/callable_syntax_examples/draft_pep/README.rst

 Reference Implementation
 ========================

-We have a working implementation of the Ast and Grammar [#callable-type-syntax--shorthand]_ with tests verifying that the grammar proposed here has the desired behaviors.
+We have a working implementation of the AST and Grammar [#callable-type-syntax--shorthand]_ with tests verifying that the grammar proposed here has the desired behaviors.

-There is no runtime implementation yet, we need feedback on this PEP before we can invest the time, but we have a doc describing our planned behavior in detail, including all the aspects we are aware of needed for backward compatibility [#runtime-design-notes]_.
-TODO: CREATE THE RUNTIME DESIGN NOTES DOC
+There is no runtime implementation yet, but we have a detailed specification of the planned implementation [#runtime-behavior-specification]_, including
+- The new builtin types and evaluation model for the AST.
+- How to make the builtin types backward-compatible with ``typing.Callable``.

 Resources
 =========